Category

 Against the backdrop of the widespread acceptance of free commercial broadcasts with advertising in Japan, as described above, it seems possible that a complex set of values lies beneath the question of "paying to watch video content."

-Therefore, we would like to examine and organize the current situation in Japan regarding the following two fundamental questions:
+Therefore, I would like to examine and organize the current situation in Japan regarding the following two fundamental questions:

 1. What percentage of people use paid video services?